wevm/abitype/.changeset/smart-students-talk.md

 "abitype": patch
 ---

-Fixed error with TypeScript 5.2.2 in CommonJS projects.
+Fixes an error with TypeScript 5.2.2 in CommonJS projects..